-Please note articulation routes are subject to change and do not guarantee a place on any university course.
-Students should check with individual universities for more information, Each institution will have specific entry requirements.
+Please note progression routes are subject to change and do not guarantee a place on any university course.
+Students should check with individual universities for more information, each institution will have specific entry requirements.

 - Clear Protection of Vulnerable Groups (PVG) check required.
 Further information on the PVG Scheme will be issued to successful applicants prior to enrolment.